01292 525 295

 Ayr, KA6 5HW

-Lorna is an agricultural ecologist at Scotland’s Rural College (SRUC) and lectures on their Wildlife and Conservation Management Degree.
+Lorna is an agricultural ecologist at Scotland’s Rural College (SRUC) working in SAC Consulting’s Environment Team.

 Lorna believes that feeding our growing world population whilst protecting our environment is the greatest challenge we face.
 Her research has a strong focus on exploring how biodiversity goals can be positively incorporated into agricultural systems and how this can be achieved in an economically viable way.